alexec/maven-vbox-plugin/README.md

 * Mount a floppy (esp. for Windows).
 * Access the files by HTTP.
 When provisioning starts up, all the files in your definition dir are available on http://%IP%:%PORT%/.

+Tokens
+---
+The following tokens are recognised in some XML documents:

+* %NAME% - Then name of the guest OS.
+* %IP% - The IP of the host.
+* %PORT% - The port the web server is running on.
+* %VBOX_ADDITIONS% - The path the VirtualBox Guest Additions on the host OS.

 Supported Host OS Types
 ===